 The Manager is a related party as defined by IAS 24: Related Party Disclosures.
-Fees payable to this party are disclosed in Note 11, Fund Management and Fees.
+Fees payable to this party are disclosed in Note 11, Fund Management and

+Fees.
 The Fund is permitted to purchase or sell securities from or to certain related affiliated funds or portfolios under specified conditions outlined in procedures adopted by the IRC.
 The procedures have been designed to mitigate potential conflicts of interest that may arise from a purchase or sale of securities by the Fund from or to another investment fund managed by PIMCO Canada.
-During the years ended December 31, 2023 and December 31, 2022, the Fund engaged in purchases and sales of securities among affiliated funds (amounts in thousands†):
+During the year ended December 31, 2023 and for the period from March 10, 2022 (commencement of operations) to December 31, 2022, the Fund engaged in purchases and sales of securities among affiliated funds (amounts in thousands†):